Do you know the difference– and which is appropriate for your company?

 - Business processes while COVID-19.

-What is the Articles of Association?
+What are the Articles of Association?

-What is the Shareholders’ Agreements?
+What are the Shareholders’ Agreements?

-By way of an example, if an agreement obliges a shareholder to vote in a certain way at a General Meeting and if the shareholder in question fails to comply with the said obligation, the validity of the decision reached at the General Meeting cannot be challenged on the basis of a breach of the shareholder’s obligation under the Shareholders’ Agreement.
+By way of an example, let’s say an agreement obliges a shareholder to vote in a certain way at a General Meeting.
+The shareholder in question fails to comply with the vote.
+In this case, the validity of the decision reached at the General Meeting cannot be challenged on the basis of a breach of the shareholder’s obligation under the Shareholders’ Agreement.